Promote Well-Being with a Focus on Recovery

 To apply to Utica’s online Master of Social Work – Advanced Standing, you’ll need:

-- Bachelor of Social Work degree from a regionally accredited four-year college or university
+- Bachelor of Social Work degree from a regionally accredited four-year college or university, earned within the last six years**

 - Cumulative undergraduate GPA of at least 2.75 on a 4.0 scale